MTB2026/Blackjack/README.md

 ---------------------------------------------------------------------
 Full 52-card deck (4 suits × 13 cards), shuffled each game
-Accurate Ace handling — counts as 11, drops to 1 to avoid a bust Dealer AI — automatically hits until reaching a score of 17 or above Live score display after every action
+Accurate Ace handling — counts as 11, drops to 1 to avoid a bust Dealer — automatically hits until reaching a score of 17 or above Live score display after every action
-Input validation — handles unexpected user input gracefully Clear win/loss/tie outcome at the end of each game
+Input validation — handles unexpected user input
+Clear win/loss/tie outcome at the end of each game
 ---------------------------------------------------------------------
 How to Play